lanceberc/polarize/README.md

 ## Notes

+### Input data format
-NMEA-0183 .nmea files from SEAiq are parsed directly
+NMEA-0183 .nmea files (i.e. recorded with SEAiq) are parsed directly

 NMEA-2000 .log files from Yacht Devices VDR Voyage Data Recorder are converted to JSON by the canboat analyzer (https://www.github.com/canboat/canboat)

+### Conflicting NMEA sources
 It's becoming common for boats to have multiple sources of similar data.
-For instance a racing boat with a B&G MFD and ZG100 GPS/heading sensor will have COG/SOG data from both devices and they will disagree on COG/SOG due to different damping heuristics, sometimes by quite a bit.
-If converted to NMEA-0183 in a WiFi gateway the source is lost making it hard/impossible to filter for only one source.
+For instance COG/SOG data on a boat with a B&G MFD and ZG100 GPS/heading sensor will disagree due to different damping heuristics, sometimes by quite a bit.
+The N2K Source ID can be specified in the regatta file for N2K data to choose which device to use.
+If naively converted to
+NMEA-0183 by a WiFi gateway the source ID field is lost making it hard/impossible to filter for only one source.
-This will confuse polarize.
+This may confuse polarize.

+### Software Environment
-Requires Python3.x and additional modules:
+polarize requires Python3.x and additional modules:
 - matplotlib for plotting (https://matplotlib.org)
 - numpy for some statistics (https://numpy.org)
 - scipy for Savitsky-Golay filtering (https://scipy.org)
 - xlsxwriter to generate Excel-compatible .xlsx files (https://pypi.org/project/XlsxWriter)

+### Localization
 polarize requires kludgey internal configuration:
 - The ANALYZE variable must point to the local copy of analyze to enable N2K data conversion
 - Polar wind ranges are set manually in a table.
-The default is good for a particular schooner typical San Francisco Bay wind ranges.
+The default is good for a particular schooner in typical San Francisco Bay wind ranges.

 ## Example Output